← Back to journal

 Can exercise actually help with depression and anxiety?

-A 2023 study found exercise is 1.5 times more effective than medication for mild-to-moderate depression.
-But 'just go to the gym' is not a plan.
+A 2023 review found physical activity 1.5 times more effective than medication or counselling for mild-to-moderate depression.
+But "just go to the gym" is not a plan.

 Key takeaways